 Step 4: Register Your Business (If Going Solo)

-If you’re starting your own locksmith business in Hawaii, you’ll need to handle the business side:
+If you are starting your own locksmith business in Hawaii, you will need to handle the business side.

 - Sole proprietorship with trade name (DBA)